Samaksh0278/Samaksh0278.github.io/README.md

 # Website
-This is the github repo holding the codebase for my personal website.
+This is a repo holding the codebase for my personal website.
 Please take a look!